ElvisWang2010/WROFE-2025/README.md

 ```
 We need to apply the clamp to make sure the steering angle does not surpass the predefined maximums.

-The car will continue running all this code in a while loop until it detects 12 oranges lines.
+The car will continue running all this code in a while loop until it detects 12 orange lines.
 Once it does, it will continue driving for a set amount of time before stopping:
 ```
 if turns == 12:
     stop_time = time.time()